aramaiah/emersonlab.github.io/jobs/sv_postdoc_2017.md

 ## Apply

-If you'd like to make an inquirty, [contact me](http://emersonlab.org/people/Emerson.html).
+If you'd like to make an inquiry, [contact me](http://emersonlab.org/people/Emerson.html).
 Interested applicants can apply [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
 Be prepared with the following:

 Applications should include:
 * full academic CV;